-The Audit Committee is comprised of three directors, all of whom are independent directors: Mr. Robert McGavin (Chairman), The Honourable William Davis and Mr. Michael Nesbitt.
+The Audit Committee is comprised of three directors, all of whom are independent directors and financially literate: Mr. Robert J. McGavin (Chairman), The Honourable William G. Davis and Mr. Michael F.B.
+Nesbitt.

 RELEVANT EDUCATION AND EXPERIENCE

 Mr. McGavin acquired significant financial experience and exposure to accounting and financial issues while serving in senior management positions for 20 years in the Canadian banking industry and as a director and as a member of the audit committees of several public and private companies.
 Mr. McGavin holds a Bachelor's degree from the University of British Columbia, a Masters degree and a PhD from the University of Washington and an LLD from the University of Toronto.